Proposed Revisions, Chapter 4605

 Minnesota Communicable Disease Reporting Rule

-The Minnesota Department of Health (MDH) is considering a modification to the Communicable Disease Reporting Rules through the Minnesota rulemaking process and published the Request for Comments on August 28, 2017.
-MDH will be accepting comments until 4:30 p.m. on Monday, October 30, 2017.
+The Minnesota Department of Health (MDH) is proposing modification to the Communicable Disease Reporting Rules through the Minnesota rulemaking process and published the Notice of Intent to Adopt without a Hearing on May 14, 2018.
+MDH will be accepting comments until 4:30 p.m. on Monday, June 18, 2018.
+Comments are encouraged.

-The Department is considering rule amendments that will do the following:
+The Department is proposing rule amendments that will do the following:

 - Add the term “submitter” to Minn.
 R. 4605.13, Definition.